 Not sure which types of pans are essential for you to have in your kitchen?
 The best pots and pans are those that you can rely on to turn out a multitude of different dishes—from fried eggs to casseroles, to pasta dishes and soups.

-While the best cookware is subjective, having the right mix of pans means that you will be properly equipped to complete any cooking task, be it frying, boiling, baking, slow cooking, or more fiddly tasks like caramelizing or creating sauces.
+While the best cookware options are arguably subjective, there's no doubt that having the right mix of pans in your home means that you will be properly equipped to complete any cooking task—be it frying, boiling, baking, slow cooking, or more fiddly tasks like caramelizing or creating sauces.

-When it boils down to it, there are just eight types of pans every keen cook needs, whether you're an amateur or expert chef.
-This basic combination will ensure you have cookware for every eventuality, that you return to time and time again.
+When it boils down to it, we reckon there are just eight types of pans every keen cook needs, whether you're an amateur or expert chef.
+This essential combination will ensure you have cookware for every eventuality.
+And they'll be items you return to time and time again.

 The eight types of pans every kitchen needs

 Whether you're looking to add to your collection of cookware, or are starting yours from scratch, having these eight types of pans in your arsenal will make preparing meals easier, quicker, and more efficient.

 If you’re anything like us, your frying pan will be your most-used piece of kitchen equipment, able to step up to the plate to create all kinds of recipes.
 That's why it's an absolute kitchen essential.
 Our favorite dimensions are somewhere between 24-26cm, which is usually big enough to cater for meal components for two to four people.
 However, you may need bigger if you're cooking for a larger family.
 A frying pan is a great all-rounder pan, which is why it's made it onto this list.
 For example, you could whip up quick egg-fried rice—thanks to the non-stick coating that is frequently used to line frying pans, no egg or rice sticks, resulting in a perfectly fluffy finish.
 And if you are after a non-stick frying pan, see our guide to the best non-stick pans here.

 Best for making: Fish, omelets, fried rice